Perspective | NFL offenses increasingly are staying grounded, and the Redskins have stepped up

 The running back depth has resulted in a competitive training camp so far.
 Depending on special teams options, Washington could cut a young running back (Kelley or Perine) who has produced at least one 600-yard season.
 Considering how much the run game has struggled the past three seasons, it seems preposterous to think the team would be in position to let any decent talent walk.
 But that’s how improved this group looks to be.

 “I’ll tell you this, every running back we have has stepped up their game,” right tackle Morgan Moses said.
 “I mean, just being able to watch and sit back and watch . . . you can see that you can’t call Fat Rob, Fat Rob anymore because he’s not fat anymore.
 So we have to scratch that nickname out, and Perine obviously going into his second year has a better understanding and knowledge of the game and the offense.
-Obviously, Guice, man, the dude talks the talk, and he walks the walk, man.
-So, having those guys and plus CT [Chris Thompson], who I think is the best third-down back in the NFL, when healthy, it’s going be exciting.”
+Obviously, Guice, man, the dude talks the talk and he walks the walk, man.
+So having those guys and plus CT [Chris Thompson], who I think is the best third-down back in the NFL when healthy, it’s going to be exciting.”

 When Washington selected Guice in the second round (No. 59 overall), it was the earliest the franchise had taken a running back since drafting Ladell Betts No. 56 overall in 2002.
 Washington hadn’t made what could be considered a major investment in a back since acquiring Clinton Portis in 2004.
 The front office won’t admit it, but it had fallen into a trap of believing it could take backs in the middle and late rounds and cobble together a productive running game.
 Sometimes, that strategy will result in the kind of steal that Morris was.
 But there are guaranteed to be a lot of failed experiments along the way.